Public Humanities Award for Leadership in Practice and Community 2025

 Criteria

-The subcommittee members will make their decisions in relation to the information supplied in the three-page proposal below.
+The subcommittee members will make their decisions in relation to the information supplied in the two-page proposal below.
 If you are interested in submitting a project and would like to learn more about the diverse ways the public humanities understand public engagement, partnership, and project building across institutional boundaries, you may find the following resources helpful.
 Proposals may come from other domains than the humanities so long as they have a key humanities component in their practice.

 If you have a question about eligibility please contact Aaron Fai at info@chcinetwork.org.